Consensys/doc.ethsigner/README.md

 # ConsenSys EthSigner

-This documentation repo is built using [Docusaurus 2](https://docusaurus.io/).
+This documentation repo is built

 ### Local Development